Quantcast

 When to See the Full Moons in August 2023

 August’s first full Moon will appear on the afternoon of Tuesday, August 1, reaching peak illumination at 2:32 P.M.
 Eastern Time.
-That evening, look toward the southeast after sunset to catch a glimpse of the Sturgeon Supermoon rising.
+That evening, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising.

-Read more about this year’s supermoons here!
+Read more about supermoons here!

 → Consult our Moonrise and Moonset Calculator to see precisely when the Sturgeon Moon and the Blue Moon will be visible in your area!